The purpose of this document is to act as a guideline and checklist for how to release the pyne code base.

 When releasing pyne, make sure to do the following items in order:

-- Perform maintainence tasks for this project, see below.
+Perform maintenance tasks for this project, see below.

-- Review the current state of documentation and make approriate updates.
+Review the current state of documentation and make appropriate updates.

 PyNE may have associated maintenance tasks which may need to be performed at least as often as every minor release.
 These are as follows (all commands are run from the root dir):

 $ nuc_data_make --fetch-prebuilt False --make-open-only True -o prebuilt_nuc_data.h5